 A philosophy paper, up to 5,000 words in length, double-spaced, showcasing the applicant's best work in philosophy.
 (Longer papers may be considered, but applicants are advised to indicate which areas readers are to focus.)

-Three letters of recommendation addressing the the applicant's personal and scholastic qualities are required, preferably from professors in the applicant's major field.
+Three letters of recommendation addressing the applicant's personal and scholastic qualities are required, preferably from professors in the applicant's major field.

 Inquiries regarding the application process should be directed to Humanities Graduate Admissions: email@example.com or the Director of Graduate Admissions for Philosophy, Professor Gwen Bradford at firstname.lastname@example.org.